cleanlab/cleanlab/docs/source/index.rst

 2. Find label errors in your data
 ---------------------------------

 cleanlab finds issues in *any dataset that a classifier can be trained on*.
-The cleanlab package *works with any model* by using model outputs (predicted probabilities) as input -- it doesn't depend on which model created those outputs.
+The cleanlab package *works with any ML model* by using model outputs (predicted probabilities) as input -- it doesn't depend on which model created those outputs.

 If you're using a scikit-learn-compatible model (option 1), you don't need to train a model -- you can pass the model, data, and labels into :py:meth:`CleanLearning.find_label_issues <cleanlab.classification.CleanLearning.find_label_issues>` and cleanlab will handle model training for you.
 If you want to use any non-sklearn-compatible model (option 2), you can input the trained model's out-of-sample predicted probabilities into :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>`.
 Examples for both options are below.